Spirent profit falls on lower orders

-Pretax profit for the first half ending 30 June fell to $14.5 million (9.5 million pounds) from $52.8 million a year earlier.
+Pretax profit for the first half ending 30 June fell to $14.5 million from $52.8 million a year earlier.

 The company said that while July order levels were satisfactory, some customers may continue to adopt a careful approach to their spending plans.